meithecatte/miniforth/README.md

  - doing some arithmetic: `1 2 + u.`
- - loading the code I've developed on top of Miniforth: `1 load`, followed by, for example, `words` on the next line.
+ - loading the code I've developed on top of Miniforth: `1 load`, followed by, for example, `7 19 index` on the next line (blocks 1-6 do not have a description comment).

 ## Hardware considerations